 Get up from your chair and stretch, so you can appreciate how your body feels.

 Alternatively, you can stretch as you wait for something such as in a queue or for the kettle to boil.

-It is better to so this exercise standing up, rather than from seated, if you are working for a long time at a desk, as it gives you a reason to stand up.
+It is better to do this exercise standing up, rather than seated if you are working for a long time at a desk, as it gives you a reason to stand up.

 12. Notice and Be Mindful of These 5 Things

 This is an exercise that you can easily do at any time during the day, especially if you feel you are getting caught in your thoughts.